NREL/EnergyPlus/design/FY2017/NFP-GlazingEnhancements.md

 If Optical Data Type = Spectral, then, in the following field, you must enter the name of a spectral data set defined with the WindowGlassSpectralData object.
 In this case, the values of  solar and visible transmittance and reflectance in the fields below should be blank.

-<span style="color:red;">If Optical Data Type = SpectralAndAngle, then, in the next 3 fields, you must enter the name of a spectral and angle data set defined with the WindowGlassSpectralAndAngleData object.
-In this case, the Window Glass Spectral Data Set Name should be blank, and the values of solar and visible transmittance and reflectance in the fields below should be blank.</span>

-<span style="color:red;">Alternative approach

-<span style="color:red;">If Optical Data Type = SpectralAndAngle, then, in the next 3 fields, you must enter the name of a spectral and angle data set defined with the Table:TwoIndependentVariables object.
+<span style="color:red;">If Optical Data Type = SpectralAndAngle, then, in the last 3 fields, you must enter the name of a spectral and angle data set defined with the Table:TwoIndependentVariables object.
 In this case, the Window Glass Spectral Data Set Name should be blank, and the values of solar and visible transmittance and reflectance in the fields below should be blank.</span>

 If Optical Data Type = BSDF, the Construction:ComplexFenestrationState object must be used to define the window construction layers.
 The Construction:ComplexFenestrationState object contains references to the BSDF files which contain the optical properties of the Complex Fenestration layers.
 In this case,